TANRIninResulu/Revelations_of_Most_Supreme_Lord_RAHMAN/README.md

 53:7 At the Highest Horizon.

-53:8 HE drew nearer by moving down.
+53:8 HE came down and drew nearer.

-53:9 Until HE became as close as possible.
+53:9 The distance was two archs or closer.

 53:10 HE then revealed to HIS slave what was to be revealed.